ToxMCP/aop-mcp/docs/adr/README.md

 # Architecture Decision Records

-This directory houses ADRs for the AOP Taskmaster MCP.
+This directory houses ADRs for the AOP MCP server.
 Number entries as `NNNN-title.md` and capture context, decision, alternatives, and consequences for each architectural choice.